 The Somerford ARC opened for business in April 2014 and officially opened by the Mayor Councillor Denise Jones on 7th June 2014.

-We are now into our third year of running Somerford ARC and are very proud of our achievements.
-We have a huge variety of activities, a bank of great Volunteers, a Centre Co-ordinator, we have just been given our accreditation as a training centre and we have many organisation that we work with to support the community in every way.
+We are now into our 5th year of running Somerford ARC and are very proud of our achievements.
+We have a huge variety of activities, a bank of great Volunteers, a Centre Co-ordinator and we have many organisation that we work with to support the community in every way.
 This could not have been done without the support of the community.